piechocki/InvarianceHypothesis/README.md

 # InvarianceHypothesis

-This project contains several tools for analyzing trade and quote datasets downloaded from Thomson Reuters as used in my master thesis with the title 'Marktmikrostruktur-Invarianz: Eine empirische Analyse europäischer Aktien'.
+This project contains several tools for analyzing trade and quote datasets from the Thomson Reuters Tick History (TRTH) as used in my master thesis with the title 'Marktmikrostruktur-Invarianz: Eine empirische Analyse europäischer Aktien'.

 ## Getting Started